BradleyCodeU/microbit/README.md

 # Light Sensor Face

-Using the built-in light sensor (built into the LEDs), show a happy face if it is bright and a sad face if it is dark.
-Choose icons to display if A or B buttons are pressed.
+This project will use the built-in light sensor (built into the LEDs).
+On button A press, show a happy face if it is bright and a sad face if it is dark.

+Now, let's make a fidget cube out of the micro:bit.
+MAKE IT YOUR OWN: Create a unique output for each of the following inputs:

+- on button B pressed
+- on button A+B pressed
+- on pin P0 pressed
+- on pin P1 pressed
+- on pin P2 pressed
+- on shake

 ---